cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 ## Linear time modification

 We can modify the algorithm in a such a way, that it only has linear time complexity.
-This approach is described in the article [Sieve of Eratosthenes Having Linear Time Complexity](./algebra/prime-sieve-linear.html).
+This approach is described in the article [Linear Sieve](./algebra/prime-sieve-linear.html).
 However, this algorithm also has its own weaknesses.

 ## Practice Problems